Vehrik/FarOut/Characters/2-PlayDeck.md

 equivalent to 14, but if it is the wrong colour, it is equivalent to a 1.

-If you draw a Joker, if it is the wrong colour, it is worth 0, and you automatically Bust for your next Turn, but if it is the correct colour, it is worth 15, and you automatically Bang II during your next Action.
+If you draw a Joker, if it is the wrong colour, it is worth 0, and you automatically Bust for your next Action, but if it is the correct colour, it is worth 15, and you automatically Bang during your next Action.
 A colour is "correct" if you are using the colour of its associated Core (Black for Speed and Brawn, Red for Brain and Heart).